WDI-SEA/react-development-course-materials/05-React Router/README.md

 5) **Section Recap and Exercise**: Discussion and Exercise

+6) **React Router Quiz**: Online Quiz

+Notes:

-Note that the recap for this lesson includes an exervise.
+- The recap for this lesson includes an exercise.
+- The quiz is hosted on myGA.
+The file in this repo provides a url to slack to your students.
+The quiz is just for practice; the students do not need to log in; they platform will not record their scores.